nobuyuki83/Physics-based_Animation_2023S/task07/README.md

 The Dirichlet's energy here is defined as the sum of the squared difference of the values at the end points of the edges of the grid (see ```line #81```).

-Write a few lines of code around `line #27` to minimize Dirichlet's energy using Gauss-Sidel method.
+Write a few lines of code around `line #27` to minimize Dirichlet's energy using Gauss-Seidel method.
 Do not write complicated or long code.

 Save the screenshot image overwriting `task07/problem2.png`